 Our Slimline® roof lanterns are also offered with a wider range of choice.
 This includes the option to have the internal side of the rooflight frame a different colour to the external side.
 You can also choose to have the frame in any specialist RAL colour.

-Yes, we offer the option to add fitted remote control black out blinds to your rooflight during your order.
+Yes, we offer the option to add factory-fitted remote control black out blinds to your rooflight during your order.
 This means that if you want to control the amount of light coming into your home, you can either fully or partially close the blinds at the push of a button.
 The blinds are available in white or black.